RobertoGPAI/video-to-social-previews/README.md

 - Social media posts based on the transcript.
 - Blog post based on the transcript.

+  The automation workflow uses TanStack AI to generate all of this via structured outputs and transcription API's

 ## Setup
 1. Clone the repository to your local machine.
 2. Navigate to the project directory.